 In Focus: Nashville, TN

-By J. Carter Allen, Vice President at HVS
+By J. Carter Allen, Managing Director at HVS

 The following HVS In Focus report details recent performance and market trends relevant to the Nashville hotel industry, as well as data and forecasts that can assist hotel stakeholders with buying, selling, and holding opportunities.